tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 China has been in shambles this entire year.
 Tour 1 was fraught with match fixing which culminated in a massive ban wave after Lima.
 LGD quietly kept their head down.
 Perhaps a bit too down because they themselves didn't really have any notable results this year, but it's

-**What would success look like?** Throw a dart at a board of TIs.
-Chances are you'll hit one where LGD were considered the favorites to win the whole thing.
+**What would success look like?** Throw a dart at a board of all TIs ever.
+Odds are you'll hit one where LGD were considered favorites to win the whole thing.
 This year?
 Definitely not.
+Regardless, with LGD being the crown jewel of Chinese Dota, a great deal will always hang in the balance of this team's performance.

+Needless to say, a lot of responsibility.

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="./../../../img/ti12teams/shopify.jpg" alt="Banner"></p>